bluz71/vim-mistfly-statusline/README.md

 [ALE](https://github.com/dense-analysis/ale) and
 [Coc](https://github.com/neoclide/coc.nvim) are supported.

-By default, Diagnostics will be displayed if one of the above plugins are loaded.
+By default, diagnostics will be displayed if one of the above plugins is loaded.

-If Diagnostic display is not wanted then please add the following to your initialization file:
+If diagnostic display is not wanted then please add the following to your initialization file:

 ```viml